Goal Weight vs Goal Body

-Still think I’m having a laugh by saying 7 stones 12?
+Still think I’m having a laugh by saying 7 stone 12?
 Check out the height / weight chart below, taken from the NHS website.
-Perfectly healthy weight for someone who is 5 foot.
-Anything over 8 stones 5 is classed as overweight.

 Summary & Final Thoughts

-We all know that weight isn’t everything – at the end of the day if we are aiming for a certain look then we’re not particularly bothered whether we weigh 10 stones or 7 stones, as long as well look how we want to look.
-But, there is a correlation between weight and aesthetics – put simply, you’re not going to look like Emily Skye if you’re 5 foot 2 and 11 stones.
+We all know that weight isn’t everything – at the end of the day if we are aiming for a certain look then we’re not particularly bothered whether we weigh 10 stone or 7 stone, as long as well look how we want to look.
+But, there is a correlation between weight and aesthetics – put simply, you’re not going to look like Emily Skye if you’re 5 foot 2 and 11 stone.
 Ain’t gonna happen!